Suberbia/UltimateChatRestorer/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have ideas for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This README should guide absolute beginners through the process of using the script and importing the chat into Telegram.